basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 3\.
 If you change the IP address in any of the configuration files, you will need to perform the steps in the [Rename Single Node Clusters][nodename] before proceeding.

 4\.
-Navigate back to your Riak TS directory, and open riak-shell:
+Navigate back to your Riak TS directory, and open riak shell:

 ```bash
 ./riak-shell